willWallace-RIT/Badrepos_git/README.md

 # Git Malware API

-Prototype service for checking whether a Git repository URL has been flagged.
+ai slop Prototype service for checking whether a Git repository URL has been flagged.

+this kinda violate the principles arch AUR but the theory of how to check for shit at scale might be a good stsrting point for a set and forget it approach.

+it ultimately puts you in the same position youn were already in \o/

+you probably need to write or find some plugins for additional checks.

 ## Run